-Policy area: Commercial
+Policy area: BPF

 The British Property Federation (BPF) announces it has submitted a Sector Deal proposal to government on behalf of the real estate industry.
 The announcement follows today’s publication of the government’s Industrial Strategy White Paper – and of the first four Sector Deals committing industry and government to achieving the Industrial Strategy’s ambition in partnership.

 The real estate Sector Deal proposal sets out how the real estate industry underpins the UK’s economic and social wellbeing, and how it will be essential to the delivery of other Sector Deals including construction.